vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-In this example we have done things more like you would do it in a production-level application in that:
+In this example there are a few aspects that resemble production-level code:

-1. we have a `Person` struct that represents the data each person would carry, such as name and age.
+1. There is a `Person` struct that represents the data associated with each person, such as name and age.
 2. The `Person` struct conforms to the `Identifiable` protocol so that it can be used inside the `ForEach` view with ease.
-3. Each person is then rendered using a dedicated `PersonView` view struct for the sake of reusability.
+3. Each person is then rendered using a dedicated `PersonView` view for the sake of reusability.

-The closest equivalent of `ScrollView` in Flutter is `SingleChildScrollView`.
-We can use it to implement the same code as we just did in SwiftUI, as shown here:
+The closest equivalent of `ScrollView` in Flutter is `SingleChildScrollView`:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/scrollview_in_flutter/lib/main.dart (ScrollExample)"?> -->
 ```dart